ethankennerly/as2cs/README.md

         string key = item.Key;
         text += key;
     }
+ * Recognize if the instance is not a vector or array to not replace.
+  The property "length" is used in a lot ways.
  * Recognize if C# needs to be converted to ActionScript Dictionary, or if an Object suffices.
  * C# Hashtable literal with addresses to ActionScript.
  * Foreach statement.
+ * Explicit type-casting on access to a ArrayList to a data type.
  * Key iteration over an array (also "for in" syntax in ActionScript).
  * For in hashtable without a block.
  * ActionScript only allows literal keyword, string, number default in signature.